Evolution of social norms for moral judgment: Methods

-In the limit of small $w$ and large population size $N \to \infty$, the process of gameplay, reputation assessment, and strategic updating can be described by a deterministic replicator equation \citep{hofbauer1998} after an appropriate re-scaling of time (see derivation in Supplementary Information).
-The form of the resulting replicator equation depends upon how individuals choose comparison partners for strategic updates.
-We present two possibilities here: \begin{enumerate} \item \emph{disjoint copying}, in which an individual may choose any member of their in-group, but not their out-group, as a comparison partner. \item \emph{well-mixed copying}, in which an individual is equally likely to choose any other individual as a comparison partner. \end{enumerate} In the SI, we consider a more general model in which individuals choose members of their in-group with probability $1 - m$ and choose a random member of the population (irrespective of group identity) with probability $m$, and we show that this model reduces to the ones above in the limits $m \to 0$ and $m \to 1$, respectively.
+The replicator dynamics for behavioral strategies depend sensitively on how individuals choose their comparison partners.
+When group membership is fixed, we consider two possibilities for behavioral imitation.
+We focus on the first possibility in the main text, and we defer the second possibility to the Supplementary Information (Section 7): \begin{enumerate} \item \emph{well-mixed strategic imitation}, in which an individual is equally likely to choose any other individual as a comparison partner. \item \emph{disjoint strategic imitation}, in which an individual must choose a member of their in-group as a comparison partner. \end{enumerate} In Supplementary Information Section 8.6, we also consider a more general model in which individuals choose members of their in-group with probability $1 - m$ and choose a random member of the population (irrespective of group membership) with probability $m$, and we show that this model reduces to the models above in the limits $m \to 1$ and $m \to 0$, respectively.